 Introduction

-Eika Boligkreditt AS is the covered bond company in the Eika Alliance.
-The company is a credit institution wholly owned by the local banks in the Eika Alliance and OBOS.
-Eika Boligkreditt offers financing to the local banks and OBOS in exchange for the transfer of residential mortgages with a loan-to-value ratio below 75 per cent of the mortgaged property.
-The company is licensed as a credit institution and finances its lending business primarily through the issue of covered bonds with an international rating.
+Eika Boligkreditt AS is the covered bond company in the Eika Alliance, and offers financing to the local banks in the Eika Alliance and the Local Bank Alliance in exchange for the transfer of residential mortgages.
+The company is licensed as a credit institution and finances its lending business primarily through the issue of rated covered bonds.
 Eika Boligkreditt makes an important contribution to ensuring that customers of the local banks achieve competitive terms for their residential mortgages.

 As part of one of the country’s leading bank alliances, Eika Boligkreditt wants to offer its employees remuneration arrangements which are equitable, motivating, and in line with the company’s policy for risk management and control.